-This year, more than 1.7 million new cases of cancer will be diagnosed in the United States alone.
-Thanks to advances in screening and treatment, a patient diagnosed with cancer in 2018 is more likely than ever before to survive the disease.
+It's estimated that almost 1.9 million new cases of cancer will be diagnosed in 2021 in the United States alone.
+Thanks to advances in screening and treatment, a patient diagnosed with cancer this year is more likely than ever before to survive the disease.
 As the population of cancer survivors grows, so does our knowledge of the unique challenges faced by those living with and surviving cancer, including the risk of developing a new cancer.

 Never miss another Cancer Talk blog!

 Sign up to receive our monthly Cancer Talk e-newsletter.Sign up!

 Although cancer can strike more than once, in many cases, the second cancer develops simply because of aging, which remains the biggest risk factor for cancer.
 The longer you live, the greater your chance of developing any type of disease.
 In fact, in the study mentioned above, a cancer survivor’s risk of developing a new cancer was lower (one in 10) if they were younger than 65.
 However, pediatric cancer survivors should still be aware of their risk factors and the guidelines for screening.